agentloopfyi/agentloopfyi.github.io/_posts/2025-12-03-hitl-langgraph.markdown

 🚀 We resume from HITL interrupts using `Command` in the `ainvoke` call (or `invoke` call) on the graph.
 Resume using the choice clicked by the human.
 Send the exact values, yes, no or may be.

 That's pretty much you need to build a working HITL workflow.
 Happy learning!

+🚀 Ofcourse, software is eventually about abstractions.
+If you want to use the HITL middleware, look [here](https://docs.langchain.com/oss/python/langchain/middleware/built-in#human-in-the-loop).